Ferrari Enzo: Ferrari FXX

 Ferrari decided to use some of the technology developed for the Enzo in a small-scale program to get more feedback from certain customers for use in future car design as well as their racing program.
 The core of this program is the Ferrari FXX, introduced in 2005.
 It was loosely based on the Enzo's design with a highly tuned 6.3-liter version of the Enzo's engine generating a power output of approximately 800 PS.
 The gearbox is specially developed for the car as well as the tires (custom-designed for this car by Bridgestone) along with the brakes (developed by Brembo).
 In addition, the car is fitted with extensive data-recording and telemetry systems to allow Ferrari to record the car's behavior.
 This information is used by Ferrari to develop their future sports cars.
 The FXX can do 0 to 97 km/h in 2.8 seconds.

 Like the Enzo, the car was sold to specially selected existing clients of Ferrari only.
 The initial price was €1.3 million.
 Unlike the Enzo, the clients did not take delivery of the car themselves.
 Rather, it is maintained and kept by Ferrari and available for the client's use on various circuits as arranged by Ferrari and also during private track sessions.
 A famous example of this is when Ferrari allowed Top Gear to send it around their test track in 2009; however, as Ben Collins (then portraying The Stig) was not a specially selected client, Michael Schumacher was selected to wear the white race suit.
 In the FXX, he set a then new lap record of 1:10.7, a record which was then immediately taken off as the car is not expected to be suitable for road use.
 The Ferrari FXX program was continued until 2009 with the Ferrari FXX Evoluzione.
+Ferrari then followed up with the new 599XX a year later.